BTIFund/.github/profile/README.md

 ## 🏆 Hackathon Submission

-BTI Fund is proudly submitted to [Hackathon Name] under the [relevant track/theme].
+BTI Fund is proudly submitted to [Lisk Builder Challenge Round 1]

 We believe our solution stands out because: